foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

 ### 2)

-  A) Aim to get to at least 5 kyu on https://www.codewars.com/ by the time the application window closes.
-We find that this process typically requires a minimum of 100 hours of study.
+  A)Sign up to https://www.codewars.com/ then aim to get to at least 5 kyu by the time the application window closes.

   B) Create at least one kata: https://www.codewars.com/kata/new/javascript.

 ### 3)

-  Referring to step 5* from the instructions to apply for the programme, edit the repo you created to end up with one-page website on [GitHub pages](https://pages.github.com/).
+  To demonstrate your HTML, CSS & Javascript skills, please [Create new repository on Github](https://help.github.com/articles/create-a-repo/) named F&C-OP and build a one-page website on [GitHub pages](https://pages.github.com/).
 Your website can be about anything you like so pick a topic that you think is interesting!

   Note: We recommend not using frameworks or libraries like Bootstrap or jQuery.
 Also, using Jekyll is entirely optional.